“I’m buying my widget from Supplier A because he’s cheaper than the preferred vendor that Purchasing told us we have to buy from.”

 That’s what Dave in Maintenance said to me.

-4 – There’s something wrong on the form.
-The supplier’s VAT number has a digit missing. –> Another 1 hour sorting this out with the vendor.
+The supplier’s VAT number has a digit missing.
+Another 1 hour sorting this mess out with the vendor.

-Let’s assume £25 per hour for the employee hassle and time spent doing all of this unnecessary admin work.
+Let’s assume £25 per hour for the extra administrative work created through all of these issues

 That’s a LOW estimate, by the way…